lnynhi02/web-scraping-etl-pipeline/README.md

 - The fifth task, **Check SQL File Task**, checks whether the ``postgres_query.sql`` file contains any SQL commands.
 If it does, the downstream tasks will be executed; if the file is empty, the downstream tasks will be skipped.
 - The final task is the **Write To Postgres Task**.
 It uses the **PostgresOperator** for execution, running the SQL commands from the ``postgres_query.sql`` file and storing the jobs in the PostgreSQL database.

 Now, we just need to run Airflow in Docker.
-However, we need to create some environment variables that will be used by docker-compose.
+However, we need to create some environment variables that will be used by ***docker-compose***.
 - Linux:
 ** **
     echo -e "AIRFLOW_UID=$(id -u)" > .env